 WHERE: 136 Kingsland Road, E2 8EA

-Home to hundreds of artefacts and exhibitions, this institution is one of London’s most iconic museums.
-Explore the incredible dinosaur gallery, check out the blue whale display in the mammals section, and don’t miss the Darwin Centre Cocoon to marvel at hundreds of butterfly and beetle specimens.
+Home to millions of artefacts and exhibitions, this institution is one of London’s most iconic museums.
+The Hintze Hall now is home to an incredible 25.2 metre-long blue whale skeleton.
+Get hands-on with interactive family activities, follow the free dinosaur trail, and gaze up at Luke Jerram’s spectacular moon artwork that hangs in the museum.
 This is a place you’ll keep returning to, picking up new and interesting facts time and time again.

 WHEN: Daily, 10am – 5.50pm

 Part of the V&A, the Museum of Childhood exhibits a huge range of childhood objects from the 1600s to the present day.
 You’ll learn about toys, dolls, games, childcare and clothing: how all of these things have changed so much over the centuries.
 Be sure to pick up one of the family backpacks to make your visit extra special.
 Each backpack contains maps, storybooks, toys and activity suggestions.

 The most popular and most visited in Europe, the Science Museum is not one to be missed.
 Check out world-famous objects such as Apollo 10 and Stephenson’s rocket, amongst the other incredible 15,000 objects.
 The little ones will love the Bubble Show, while those ages 4+ should definitely experience the Typhoon jet simulator.
 For families with children over 5 years, we recommend the Live Science drop-in workshops, where the whole family will be able to take part in live science experiments.